Chappa-Leeladhar/Customer-Shopping-Trends-Dashboard/README.md

 <img width="757" height="407" alt="Screenshot_20260807_143127" src="https://github.com/user-attachments/assets/270c84f9-fd7f-422f-8721-d819adbfb1fd" />

 ---
+## Business Problem
+The business wants to understand which customer segments drive the most value (spend and volume) and whether satisfaction varies by demographic — to guide where to focus retention and marketing efforts.

+---
 ## Key Insights
 * **Quantity**: The data indicates that females are purchasing more in terms of quantity than men.
 * **Recommendation**: Test bundle deals or loyalty incentives aimed at female shoppers, since